fbm3334/WiFiSetupWizard_ESP32/README.md

 ## Description

-ESP32_WiFiSetup is designed to be a simple to use WiFi setup utility for the Espressif ESP32 using the Ar.
+ESP32_WiFiSetup is designed to be a simple to use WiFi setup utility for the Espressif ESP32 using the arduino-esp32 libraries.
 It uses the ESP32's USB serial functionality to communicate externally, meaning that WiFi connections can be set up using terminal emulator software on a PC or other device.
 ## Features

  - Simple to use - a total of 6 lines of code are required in order to add the utility